TIBCOSoftware/tibcli-node/readme.md

   rem-var   Removes an environment variable from the manifest.json
 ```
 ## Generate
-Helps you create a completely new Node.js app or helps to speed up deployment by creating the zip and moving that, together with the manifest.json file, into a deployment folder
+Helps you create a completely new Node.js app or helps to speed up deployment by creating the zip and moving that, together with the manifest.json file, into a deployment folder.
+Optionally you can specify `-g` to initialize the directory as an empty repository or speficy `-G` to also create a GitHub repo for the app (you'll be prompted for your GitHub access token).
 ### Generate a new Node.js app
 ```
 $ tibcli-node generate app -N MyApp -v 1.0.0